DerKobe/DerKobe.github.io/_posts/2016-01-11-get-notified-when-an-user-leaves-a-phoenix-channel.markdown

 ---
 layout: post
-title: "Get Notified When A User Leaves A Phoenix Channel"
+title: "Get Notified When An User Leaves A Phoenix Channel"
 date: 2016-01-11T19:44:16+01:00
 ---